tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 This simple system will protect your dashboard from attack such as Arbitrary File Uploading, SQL injection (SQLi), Cross Site Request Forgeries (CSRF) and etc through `wp-admin/admin.php` and `wp-admin/admin-{ajax|post}.php` with a query parameter `action`.

-It means that a request such as `wp-admin/admin.php?action=...` will be validated but `wp-admin/admin.php?page=...` will not.
+It means that a request such as `wp-admin/admin.php?action=do-something` will be validated but `wp-admin/admin.php?page=show-something` will not.

-And also it's incapable of preventing Privilege Escalation (PE).
+Even in the former, there are a few limitations that WP-ZEP would not work.
+One is redirection at server side (by PHP or `.htaccess`) and client side (by location object of JavaScript).
+Another is that this plugin can not decide capabilities such as `manage_options`.
+So it's incapable of preventing the vulnerability of Privilege Escalation (PE).

 = Some admin function doesn't work when WP-ZEP is on. =

-WP-ZEP will embed a nonce into the admin screen pages and will add it to the ajax request via jQuery.
-So at first, please check the request comes from jQuery.
+WP-ZEP will embed a nonce into the admin screen pages and will add it to the link, form and ajax request from jQuery.
+So at first, please check the request comes from those.
 If not (for example, from flash), add the name of action into the safe action list through the filter hook `ip-geo-block-admin-actions`.

 If the request comes from jQuery, then see the HTML src to check loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.